konprtk/artwork-mini-project/README.md

 ## Features

-- **Responsive Navbar**: A sticky navigation bar that allows easy access to different sections.
 - **Home Section**: A welcoming introduction to JC ART.
 - **Gallery Section**: Displays artworks in two rows for better organization.